-Kalanchoe x houghtonii D. B. Ward
+Kalanchoe × houghtonii D. B. Ward

-Mother of Millions Hybrid, Mother of Thousands, Mother of Thousands 'Houghtonii', Mexican Hat Plant, Good Luck Plant, Devil's Backbone
+Alligator Plant, Houghton's Hybrid, Mother of Millions Hybrid, Mother of Thousands, Mother of Thousands 'Houghtonii', Mexican Hat Plant, Good Luck Plant, Devil's Backbone

 How to Grow and Care

-Kalanchoes are not particularly hard to grow, and the flowering varieties are highly rewarding for their colorful and long-lasting flowers.
-They prefer bright, sunny locations, especially in the summer growing season.
-During the winter, consider a south-facing window.
-Water moderately throughout the summer and reduce watering in the winter.
-Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
+The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
+They prefer bright, sunny locations, especially in the growing season.
+Water moderately from fall to winter when the growth is most active.
+Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
+Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.
-They prefer warmth.
-Do not let fall below 55ºF (12.7ºC).
 An ordinary potting soil mix is fine.
-Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.
-Many kinds of Kalanchoe will produce tiny plantlets along the leaf margins that can be individually potted up… – See more at: How to Grow and Care for Kalanchoe.
+Feed bi-weekly during the growing season with a liquid fertilizer, or use slow-release pellets.

 These small plants require repotting every few years.
 When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
 Ensure pots can drain well and saucers can empty easily.

 Learn more at How to Grow and Care for Kalanchoe.

 Forms and Hybrids

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus